laravel/nova-docs/4.0/customization/dashboards.md

 }
 ```

-#### Dashboard Names
+#### Dashboard Label

 By default, Nova will use the dashboard's class name to determine the displayable name of your dashboard that should be placed in the left-side navigation bar.
-You may customize the name of the dashboard displayed in the left-side navigation bar by overriding the `name` method within your dashboard class:
+You may customize the name of the dashboard displayed in the left-side navigation bar by overriding the `label` method within your dashboard class:

 ```php
 /**